Edmonas2011/Edmonas2011/README.md

 - 🌎 **English Learner**: I'm currently educating myself at **TNY Educational Centre**, studying at the A2 level.

-- 🟥🟦🟧 **Proudly Armenian**: I love my country, Armenia.
+- 🟥🟦🟧 **Armenia**: I love my country, Armenia.
 It’s where I was born, and I’m proud of its culture and heritage.

 ---